materialsproject/pymatgen/docs_rst/introduction.rst

 This should resolve most import errors and only a few more modifications may need to be done by hand.

-Last but not least, one option is to pin to pymatgen==2021.3.3, which is the last version to contain the root-level convenience imports, if you are not planning to use future new pymatgen functionality.
+Last but not least, one option is to pin to pymatgen==2021.x.x, which is the last version to contain the root-level convenience imports, if you are not planning to use future new pymatgen functionality.
+The new breaking change will become default from 2022.
+Backports to 2021.x.x will still occur for critical bug fixes.

 Offline docs
 ============